ccoutant/dwarf-locations/chapter2-diffs.md

 is expected, but the result is an addressable memory location in the default address space, the address is implicitly converted to a value of the generic type.</span>

-<span class="add">A location list may have overlapping PC ranges, and thus may yield
-more than one location.
-In these cases, the object value stored in each location must be the same (except for uninitialized/undefined parts of the value).</span>

-<span class="add">A location list yielding multiple locations can be used to describe objects that
-reside in more than one piece of storage at the same time.
-An object may have more than one location as a result of optimization.
-For example, a value that is only read may be promoted from memory to a register for some region of code, but later code may revert to reading the value from memory as the register may be used for other purposes.
-For the code region where the value is in a register, any change to the object value must be made in both the register and the memory so both regions of code will read the updated value.</span>

-<span class="add">When given multiple locations, a consumer can read the object’s value
-from any of those locations (since they all refer to storage that has the same value), but must write any changed value to all the locations.</span>

 # Chapter 3: DWARF Expressions